Fireheart

-Fireheart is a 2022 computer-animated adventure comedy film directed by Theodore Ty and Lauren Zeitoun and written by Zeitoun, Jennica Harper, and Daphne Ballon from a story by Zeitoun, Harper, and Lisa Hunter.
-It is the second film and final Independent film produced by L'Atelier Animation after Ballerina before Cinesite acquires L'Atelier.
-It features the voices of Olivia Cooke, Kenneth Branagh, Laurie Holden, and William Shatner.
-The plot follows a 16-year-old who dreams to become the world's first female firefighter.
+Fireheart is a 2022 animated adventure comedy film directed by Theodore Ty and Lauren Zeitoun and written by Zeitoun, Jennica Harper, and Daphne Ballon from a story by Zeitoun, Harper, and Lisa Hunter.
+It is the second film and final Independent film produced by L'Atelier Animation after Ballerina before Cinesite acquired L'Atelier.
+It features the voices of Olivia Cooke, Kenneth Branagh, Laurie Holden, Shoshana Sperling, and William Shatner.
+The plot follows a teenage girl who dreams to become the world's first female firefighter.

 Plot

-Set in New York in 1932, the film centres on Georgia Nolan, a 16-year-old girl who hopes to become the world's first female firefighter despite being told as a child by her ex-firefighter father Shawn that women are not allowed to.
+In Brooklyn, New York in 1920, 6-year-old Georgia Nolan aspires to be a fireman like her father used to be, before he changed his career to a tailor to be able to better take care of her after the death of her mother.
+After Shawn tells her that women aren't allowed to be firemen, Georgia pretends to give it up and follow in his footsteps as a seamstress, but begins training in secret on the rooftop for the next decade.
+Along for the ride her faithful Dalmatian sidekick Ember.

-Shawn is requested by the mayor of New York to come out of retirement to head up a young team of firefighters to combat a serial arsonist, who uses purple gas to hypnotise others and has resulted in the disappearances of other firefighters.
+Ten years later, in 1930, Mayor Murray asks Shawn to end his retirement to head up a young team of firefighters to combat a serial arsonist, who uses purple gas to hypnotize others and has resulted in the disappearances of other firefighters.
 Wishing to help, Georgia disguises herself as a man named Joe and joins the team.

+While in disguise, "Joe" meets the other firemen: Jinn, a Chinese who loves to drive fast as a cheetah but suffers from narcolepsy, and Ricardo, a Spanish-American who got muscle from helping his father work at the steel mill but his true passion is for chemistry, so he calculates the best and safest way for the team to put the fires out.